-Non-Executive Director Remuneration Policy
+b) Non-Executive Director Remuneration Policy

 Non-Executive Directors are paid their fees in a manner that is market competitive and consistent with best practice as well as supporting the interests of shareholders.
-Non-Executive Directors are entitled to receive performance-based bonuses as part of their participation in the Company's Employee Share Option Plan (ESOP) but cannot do so without prior shareholder approval.

 Non-Executive Directors are entitled to but not necessarily paid statutory superannuation.